mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 }
 ```

+To upgrade a replica set to a multi-sharded cluster, you must upgrade to a single shard cluster first, restart your application and reconnect to the cluster, and then add additional shards.
+If you don't restart the application clients, your data might be inconsistent once Atlas begins distributing data across shards.

-To transition a replica set to sharded cluster 2 separate updates must be applied.
-First, update the `cluster_type` to SHARDED, and apply this change to the cluster.
+First, update the `cluster_type` to SHARDED (single shard), and apply this change to the cluster.

 ```
 resource "mongodbatlas_advanced_cluster" "test" {